Praful/allcatsrgrey/README.md

 ```
 ## allcatsgrey_documents.py

-This script scrapes data from various parts of the website that have downloadable
+This script scrapes data from the archive, category and regions pages, which all have
-documents.
-There are three routes to these documents, which _all point to the same files_.
-(For more information, see the section below _Analysis of archive, category, and region data._)
+links to downloadable documents.
+These cover three of the four routes to these documents, which _all point to the same files_.
+(For more information, see the section below _Analysis of downloadable files._)

+A fourth route to the downloads page is described in the section on `allcatsrgrey_downloads.py`.

-The three paths on the website to the documents are:
+The links on the website to the documents are:

 1. Archive, eg the Archives section on the left side of [this
    page](https://allcatsrgrey.org.uk/wp/wpfb-file/cervical_screening_standards_data_report_2018_to_2019-pdf/#wpfb-cat-127).